 - The ordering of words is reversed to that of Intel x86 systems.
 This becomes an issue when data is transferred between the trolley and other computers, as frequently occurs over the network during normal operation.
-The low-level code that the messaging protocol is based upon does not handle this automatically and it must be dealt with explicitly. - There is no floating point coprocessor so all floating point computations are done in software and consequently are expensive.

-• An on-board timer is used in a system-dependent way to accurately trigger an interrupt that polls the analog I/O cards checking for data.
+The messaging protocol used does not handle this automatically and it must be dealt with explicitly. - There is no floating point coprocessor so all floating point computations are done in software and consequently are expensive. - An on-board timer is used in a system-dependent way to accurately trigger an interrupt that polls the analog I/O cards checking for data.